xcsp3team/PyCSP3-models/recreational/Audrey/README.md

 # Problem: Audrey

-Little Problem given by Audrey at n-Side (see problem in OscaR).
+Problem proposed by Audrey at n-Side (see problem in OscaR).

 Based on a little game I used to play in high school when I was getting bored in the classroom...
 Draw a ten cells by ten cells board.